 Only paint furniture because you love the look of it, not because you’re trying to emulate someone else’s look.
 Be true to your own decorating style.

 Don’t just listen to me.
 Use your own gut to determine what you want to paint and not paint.
 These are merely guidelines for when you take on your next furniture painting project.
 It’s your house that you will be decorating, and you’ve got to live in it.
 But don’t also destroy a piece of ancient history or a family heirloom because it’s the “in” thing that people are doing.

-So when I found this $60 vintage chair at the thrift store, I had no qualms about painting the frame and replacing the fabric.
-It wasn’t my my Grandma’s…..it wasn’t an antique…..It was just a lovely chair begging for some TLC.
+So when I found pretty basement office at the thrift store, I had no qualms about painting the frame and replacing the fabric.
+It wasn’t my Grandma’s…..it wasn’t an antique…..It was just a lovely chair begging for some TLC.
 Such a beauty!
 I did get a couple negative comments about painting the wood, though…

 But the “after” was to pretty and updated, who could really complain, ya know?

 For this vintage buffet makeover, I even polled my readers what I should do: paint or strip.
 They were split down the middle.
 I ended up stripping the top and restaining, and then painting the body.

 Just check out my project gallery for the whole gamut of wood pieces I’ve painted.
 I can imagine that in 15 years, when painted furniture has run its course, we’ll all be diving for the paint striper, huh? 😉 In the meantime, let’s enjoy the beauty of painted wood and keep making our homes a little more colorful :).

 Did you like this article?
 See more of my posts:

 If people get a little sassy with you, here are a few articles you can read to throw things right back at ’em.
 Enjoy!

 So has anyone ever criticized you for painting wood furniture?
 How did you respond?
 Do you ever think there are times when you should NOT paint a piece of wood furniture?
 Leave a comment below to add to the discussion!